gtvj/slim-practice/README.md

 ## Using this repository

-The README.md and commit history are structured to act as an learning aid and reference.
+The commit history of this repository is intended to act as a learning aid and reference.
+Individual commits messages describe the 'what' of topics covered and the corresponding code shows the 'how'.

 ## Running the code